RobinSchmidt/RS-MET/Libraries/RobsJuceModules/rosic/unfinished/sampler/Ideas.md

   When routed to pitch, we could mock frequency modulation synthesis.
 When the input sample is a square wave, maybe we can also mock pulse-width modulation.
 We would need a linear mode of operation of the pitch LFO - I'm not sure, what sfz wants.
-If sfz prescribes logarithmic pitch modulation for the pitch LFO, we may introduce another opcode to switch that.
+If sfz prescribes logarithmic pitch modulation for the pitch LFO, we may introduce another opcode to switch that or we could define separate opcodes lfoN_to_pitch and lfoN_to_freq to distinguish between these modes.
 Maybe the modulators should produce stereo signals, too.
 Think of an LFO mapped to cutoff with a phase offset between left and right channel.
 That will easily give nice stereo movement.
 However, not for all parameters does it make sense to have different left/right values.
 Think, for